Disaster Communications Management

 For successful candidates:

 · OAS/CITEL will cover round trip economy class air tickets from country of origin or residence to Washington, DC, United States of America.
-Funds for terminal and in-transit expenses are NOT provided.
+Funds for terminal and in-transit expenses are NOT provided

-A stipend of USD$400.00 to offset hotel and living expenses, as well as waiving the USD$150.00 administrative fee.
+· USTTI will provide a stipend of $400.00 to offset hotel and living expenses, as well as waiving the $150.00 administrative fee.

 13. Responsibilities of the Scholarship Recipients:

-In order to become scholarship recipients, the selected candidates must confirm their acceptance of the scholarship by signing and returning to DHDEC their completed “form of acceptance of the scholarship award”; only after this has been done will the OAS proceed with the necessary travel arrangements to purchase the air travel tickets, economy class, round-trip, between the scholarship recipient’s country of origin and the study location.
+· The selected candidates must confirm their acceptance of the scholarship by signing and returning to DHDEC their completed “form of acceptance of the scholarship award”; only after this has been done will the OAS proceed with the necessary travel arrangements to purchase the air travel tickets, economy class, round-trip, between the scholarship recipient’s country of origin and the study location.

-Scholarship recipients are responsible for obtaining the necessary visa(s) to enter the country of study and the corresponding transit(s).
-The OAS will not be responsible for any costs related to obtaining visas or transfer documentation;
+· Selected scholarship recipients are responsible for obtaining the necessary visa(s) to enter the country of study and the corresponding transit(s).
+The OAS will not be responsible for any costs related to obtaining visas or transfer documentation.

-Each scholarship recipient is responsible for arriving on time for the commencement of activities on the date established by the institution offering the course or program;
+· Each scholarship recipient is responsible for arriving in time for the commencement of activities on the date established by the institution offering the course or program.

 15. Certification: The participants will receive a diploma from the United States Telecommunications Training Institute (USTTI), regional Training Center of the Inter-American Telecommunication Commission (CITEL).